 How do faculty and students learn about evaluations?

 Faculty and students are notified by e-mail when evaluations are available, with instructions on how to login to the CoursEval system.
 Several reminders are sent to students during the open period, as well, to encourage the fullest participation possible.

 How long are surveys open?

-Surveys are available for a one-week period ending on the last day of class before the study day begins.
+Surveys are available for a two-week period ending on the last day of class before the study day begins.
 You may also view exact dates for upcoming are available on the Course Evaluation Schedule page.

 Are course evaluation results anonymous?

 Absolutely!
 Students login to CoursEval using their uniqname and LAN password; even though they login, the survey data are saved anonymously.
 Student responses are not associated with any data the student submits, and all information sources are disconnected from the evaluation results except for the actual survey input.

 When can a faculty member see the student results?

 No survey data are made available to faculty until one week after the registrar's grades submission deadline.
 Survey reports show an aggregate of the responses and the student comments exactly as written.